or-shachar/simple-service/README.md

 # Simple Java webapp home-task
 This task is mainly to test your basic sytax and tools learning abilities.
+while the actual coding task is rather simple, what we want to see here is your ability to self-learn the basics of industry tools such as Git, maven and web framework like Jersey.

 ## prerequsities